Social Peace and Local Development in Libya

 The conflict sensitive assistance programme aims to strengthen the conflict sensitivity of humanitarian and development implementers in Libya.

-Young people are critical to building and sustaining peace in their communities, but they are often excluded from peace efforts.
 Our latest report explores the intersection between youth, culture and peacebuilding along the Swahili Coast.

 Lamis is responsible for maintaining an up to date understanding of peace and conflict dynamics and conflict sensitivity considerations in Libya, using social media, media monitoring and other sources.
 She has acquired experience over the last four years working for both local and international organisations, focused on deepening and expanding